-Oh Barron’s GRE 21st Edition… when it comes to finding updates in your newly published content, we find you quite barren (No?
+Oh Barron’s GRE 21st Edition… when it comes to finding updates in your GRE books, we find you quite barren (No?
 It almost works, okay.
 I’ll stop now.)
 That one of the most noticeable changes from Barron’s 19th edition to the 20th edition was that the phrase “New GRE” on the cover was replaced with “GRE” did not bode well for those hoping that the 20th edition would be an upgrade over the 19th edition.
 Less has changed between the 20th and 21st editions.

 The sections and the questions are identical; the spare explanations are equally spare.
 If you have the 19th edition, then buy this book for the 3000-word vocabulary list.
 But if you have the 20th edition, don’t bother spending more money.
 You’ll basically get a new font and format.

 Before you run out and start gobbling up the words, let me share a few thoughts.
 First off — and if you’ve been reading this blog you’ve heard me say this many times — word lists are the single worst way to go about learning vocabulary, especially long tedious word lists in alphabetical order.
 And at a whopping 3000 words, Barron’s list, starting with abase and going to zenith, is definitely long.

 Back during the era of the old GRE, learning 3,000 words made some sense — the old GRE was more vocabulary-centric.
 But when it comes to the current version of the GRE, learning this many words might not only be overkill but you might cause you to burn out somewhere around jaded, which is under Word List 28 (out of a total of 50).
 In which case, you will miss many of the high-frequency and relatively high-frequency words from the rest of the alphabet.
 Sure, you may very well complete the entire list, but in doing so you are not being as targeted and time efficient as you could be.